rodralez/NaveGo/GSoC-2017_ideas-list.md

 * **Brief Explanation:** To be able to import files in GPS standard formats and to export files for most popular GIS programs.

-* **Expected results:** One function in GNU Octave/MATLAB language should be develop for each import/export format.
+* **Expected results:** One GNU Octave function should be develop for each import/export format.
 Among supported import formats should be NMEA, RINEX, GPX, KML.
 NaveGo results should be exported to GIS programs as QGIS, Google Maps, ArcGIS.
 More import/export formats may arise during project discussion with the student.
 A User Guide for this library should be written.

 * **Prequisites:** GNU Octave/MATLAB, GPS, GNSS, GIS.